Brew Method

 Choose espresso if you want true pressure-brewed shots and cafe-style milk drinks.
 Choose moka pot if you want strong stovetop coffee.
 Choose pod coffee if convenience matters most.
 Choose AeroPress if you want a flexible, affordable single-cup brewer.

-Best Beans For Espresso
+Choosing Beans for Espresso

 Use the drink you actually make most often as the starting point for choosing espresso beans.